Meet our TET Board Members and the Hub Team

 Murray Poulter

-Dr Murray Poulter, originally from Motueka, is a former NIWA Chief Scientist who now resides on a small block in Tasman.
-His research career included work in the UK, Germany, US, Canada and Antarctica before he took on management roles in NIWA.
-This work has given him wide exposure to our terrestrial, aquatic and marine environments, their sensitivities, stresses and mitigation options.
-Murray is joint owner of a QE II covenanted plot of native bush.
-He has a keen interest in the local environment and an appreciation of the impact co-ordinated community efforts can bring.
+Dr Murray Poulter, originally from Motueka, is a former NIWA Chief Scientist who lives on a small rural block in Tasman.
+His career included work in the UK, Germany, US, Canada and Antarctica before various management roles in NIWA.
+This work has given him wide exposure to our terrestrial, aquatic and marine environments, and their sensitivities, stresses and mitigation options.

 Christeen Mackenzie